Zatom1/BrushlessMotor/README.md

 # BrushlessMotor
 Creates a brushless motor controller which can individually control two different motors using PWM.

-Library created by Zee for use in the ISEF project "A Novel Application of Filtration for the Collection of Microplastics in Waterways"
+Library created by Zatom1 for use in the ISEF project "A Novel Application of Filtration for the Collection of Microplastics in Waterways"

 Defines a BrushlessMotor object which can be used to control two PWM motors using open-loop control.